top of page

 • Attend all five training days

-• Actively engage in group discussions, role-plays, and practical exercises
+• Actively engage in facilitated discussions, scenario-based exercises, and applied leadership activities

 Course Goal